-Despite being the biggest market in the world, only a small percentage of all participants of the Forex market make money.
+Despite being the biggest market in the world, only a small percentage of all participants in the Forex market make money.
 In other words, most people lose money so that a small percentage can take it.
 That does not mean that you should keep away from the Forex market, it’s just a caution to anyone who would like to get into the trade.

 If you’re just learning about the Forex market, you’re in luck because this article will help you avoid the mistakes most of us have made.
 For those who have lost money in the Forex market, now you will know the mistakes you made.
 Believe me, there isn’t a successful trader who didn’t make most of these mistakes, but they learned from their mistakes.